-Before you start building or excavating, you must ensure that your work will not have any impact on Sydney Water assets by going through a 2 step
+Before you start building or excavating, you must ensure that you will not impact on Sydney Water assets by going through a 2-step process.

-Step 1: Submit your plans to a Quick Check agent
+Step 1: Submit your plans through Sydney Water’s Tap-In System

-plans to see whether or not there will be an impact on any Sydney Water assets, including pipes, structures and easements.
+The system checks if there will be an impact on any Sydney Water assets, including pipes, structures and easements.
+If there is no impact you will receive an approval from the Tap-In which is provided in a letter format.

 Step 2: Engage a Water Servicing Coordinator